darrylwest/priority-job-queue/README.md

 #### Events

+TickEvent class was added to separate the one second tick from the job queue.

 * JOB\_ADDED_EVENT - fired when a new job or a list of jobs are added to the queue
 * JOB\_REMOVED_EVENT - fired when a job is removed from the queue
 * ONE\_SECOND_TICK - fired each second when the real time ticker is running